The Husqvarna 240 X-Torq Chainsaw Specs, Features, Reviews

 What type of work is the Husky 240 good for?

-Because it only has a 2 horsepower engine, it’s best used for light yard work, not for sectioning up thicker logs as in the pic above.
+Because it only has a 2 horsepower engine, it’s best used for light yard work, not for sectioning up thicker logs.

 While you can cut thicker logs with the 240, it will just be very slow compared to a higher-powered chainsaw like the 455 Rancher.
 Also, if you are using it for more serious work you shouldn’t expect it to have a very long overall life.